YOUR QUICK GUIDE TO THE U's FROM OXFORD....

 Sam Stockley - Spent just over a year with United having switched from Barnet in July 2001.
 Left United in October 2001 for Colchester United having previously spent two months at Layer Road on loan.
 Moved to Wanderers in July 2006 on a free from the Essex Club - making 65 appeances before opting to join Port Vale in the summer of 2008.
 He subsequently moved to Hungarian side Ferencvárosi TC in a player/coach role.

 Richard Walker - Spent three months on loan at Wycombe from Aston Villa during the early part of the 2001/2 season.
-Scored four goals in eleven games for Wanderers being opting to join Blackpool on a permanent basis in preference to Wycombe.
+Scored four goals in eleven games for Wanderers before opting to join Blackpool on a permanent basis in preference to Wycombe.
 Loaned to Oxford from Blackpool during 2003/4 and eventually joining on a free on transfer deadline day.
 Joined Bristol Rovers at the start of the 2004/5 campaign.

 Guy Whittingham - Striker who spent a short spell on loan at United from Portsmouth during the early part of the 2000/2001 season.
 Joined Wycombe on transfer deadline day the same season during Wanderers famous FA Cup run.
 Best known for his time at Pompey where he had two spells, making more 200 appearances.
 Other clubs include Aston Villa and Sheffield Wednesday.